Arpita-deb/Bellabeat-fitness-app/README.md

 Some recommendation for the Bellabeat app:

-* According to the CDC research taking 8,000 steps per day was associated with a 51% lower risk for all-cause mortality (or death from all causes).
-Taking 12,000 steps per day was associated with a 65% lower risk compared with taking 4,000 steps.
-But in our analysis, in case of lightly active and sedentary users it is very low(~6800 & ~2800 respectively).
-The Bellabeat app can remind the users to take at least 8000 steps explaining the benefits for their health.

 * As users do more physical activity, they burn more calories, which in turn, helps them lose more weight.
 In addition to giving daily updates on calorie burning, Bellabeat can suggest some ideas for low-calorie intakes.

 * If users want to improve their sleep, Bellabeat should consider using app notifications to go to bed and notify them if they've had enough sleep or if they overslept.

-* The Bellabeat app can notify the users when they're sitting(sedentary time) for more than that is healthy, and remind them to do some light activity like, taking a stroll outside, or stretching up a bit etc.
+* The Bellabeat app can notify the users when they're sitting (sedentary time) for more than that is healthy, and remind them to do some light activity like, taking a stroll outside, or stretching up a bit etc.

 * When a user does the recommended activities, the Bellabeat app can show motivational messages and reward them.
 That way the users will then be encouraged and they'll continue to do the hard work.

+# Limitation of the Project:

+1. In this project the time of the day is not considered, so we cannot know which hour of the day is more active or when these users tend to take rest.
+2. Since the data set is very small, with only 24 users from the merged dataset, we cannot generalize the sleeping pattern, calories burned or active hours.
+3. The relation between daily steps taken, calories burned and sleeping pattern can not be further investigated without being too specific or in this case, being biased.

 # References: